 - The only thing I love more than food is traveling!
 I've been to over 20 different countries and fallen in love with the local cuisine in every place!
 My travel had informed much of my cooking style!

 - Peaches are my favorite fruit of all time, so you can find a LOT of peach recipes on the site!

 - I'm a little picky about what I like, but I'll try anything once!
 For example, I hate pickles and refuse to eat them.
 But I had no problem trying a fried scorpion on a stick in Thailand!

 I had the name Barley picked out before I even had a dog.
 I thought it was the cutest name for a pup and decided on it about a year before I even started looking to adopt.
 In September 2018, I was scrolling shelter websites and stumbled across this precious little 4 month old stray and I knew I had to have her.
 She was all legs (still is), incredibly sweet, and most importantly, she looked like a Barley.
 I fell in love with her immediately.

 When I was trying to come up with a name for this blog, I knew I wanted to use my last name (Sage) and combine it with something that was ever-present in my kitchen.
-Ingredients like garlic, olive oil, and adobo just didn't roll off the tongue quite right and then I realized that Barley is the most constant presence in my kitchen of all.
+Ingredients like garlic, butter, and flour just didn't roll off the tongue quite right and then I realized that Barley is the most constant presence in my kitchen of all.

 Feel free to reach out to us with any questions or concerns!!
 We'd love to hear from you!
 You can email us directly at [email protected].